Is it a true emergency?

 - Is the alarm critical or just an error?

 By using the additional capability of a common operational picture visualization platform, managers can visualize existing systems like alarms, cameras mapped to exact indoor locations, specific door access controls, and other security systems.
 Combining available technologies from companies like HERE Venues (indoor mapping), Avigilon or Milestone VMS (camera video management systems), and Johnson Controls Access Control systems into a single operational view that can be remotely accessed, a new way to manage and secure facilities becomes available.
-While these are only a few examples of the systems that can be integrated together into one visualization platform, the extensibility provides unlimited functionality.
+While these are only a few examples of the systems that can be integrated together into one visualization platform, the extensibility provides unlimited functionality and helps improve situational awareness.

 If a dangerous problem has developed, managers can quickly involve law enforcement.
 By using these various technologies combined together, managers can better direct police and give them greater details about the situation, like what area of the facility the problem started at, and any context they have determined from reviewing video feeds.
 Further details can then be assessed by reviewing historical data using the DVR-like function of these tools.

-By using the Live Earth platform, facility managers gain a consolidated view that allows them to quickly triage alarms by pulling up VMS, door access, indoor mapping, and other systems of their facilities all at once.
-This enhances situational awareness, improves safety, and empowers management to either resolve the problem themselves or involve the authorities.
+By using the Live Earth GIS mapping software and data platform, facility managers gain a consolidated view that allows them to quickly triage alarms by pulling up VMS, door access, indoor mapping, and other systems of their facilities all at once.
+This increases situational awareness, improves safety, and empowers management to either resolve the problem themselves or involve the authorities.